awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 ### Available Regions<a name="concepts-available-regions"></a>

 Your account determines the Regions that are available to you\.
-For example:
 + An AWS account provides multiple Regions so that you can launch Amazon EC2 instances in locations that meet your requirements\.
 For example, you might want to launch instances in Europe to be closer to your European customers or to meet legal requirements\.
 + An AWS GovCloud \(US\-West\) account provides access to the AWS GovCloud \(US\-West\) Region and the AWS GovCloud \(US\-East\) Region\.
 For more information, see [AWS GovCloud \(US\)](https://aws.amazon.com/govcloud-us/)\.
 + An Amazon AWS \(China\) account provides access to the Beijing and Ningxia Regions only\.
 For more information, see [AWS in China](https://www.amazonaws.cn/about-aws/china/)\.